matthewsanner/inventory-scheduling-app/DEVLOG.md

 ### SCRUM-20 fixes env vars issue with docker container

-- creates new .env.example file that has some default env vars for full demo/testing inside the Docker container for frontend and backend in the root directory
+- create new .env.example file that has some default env vars for full demo/testing inside the Docker container for frontend and backend in the root directory
-- adds code in the Makefile to copy the .env.example file to .env if it doesn't already exist when making the Docker packages
+- add code in the Makefile to copy the .env.example file to .env if it doesn't already exist when making the Docker packages
-- adds the .env file to the docker-compose.yml frontend and backend services
+- add the .env file to the docker-compose.yml frontend and backend services
-- cleaned up .dockerignore files, added notes to old .env.example files for frontend and backend, these could still be relevant for local instances
+- clean up .dockerignore files, added notes to old .env.example files for frontend and backend, these could still be relevant for local instances
-- added creation of Django superuser to the backend start.sh for backend admin access
+- add creation of Django superuser to the backend start.sh for backend admin access

 ### SCRUM-20 fixes up env files, adds superuser to permissions

-- gets rid of local install envs
+- get rid of local install envs
-- separates out frontend, backend, db container envs
+- separate out frontend, backend, db container envs
-- adds superusers to permissions structure
+- add superusers to permissions structure

 ### SCRUM-20 sets up automated tests w/ GitHub Actions

-- creates the test.yml file to set up automated tests using the Docker testing containers
+- create the test.yml file to set up automated tests using the Docker testing containers

 ### SCRUM-20 fixes .env file creation

-- in the Makefile, fixes the .env file creation from the .env.example files if no .env exists
+- in the Makefile, fix the .env file creation from the .env.example files if no .env exists

+### SCRUM-20 fixes casing issue

+- fix casing in Items.jsx that may have caused an automated test failure